AWinterman/simple-scuttle/README.md

 ```

 This says: "source `source_id` thought `key` mapped to `value` at `version`."
-There is still some ambiguity here about when to apply this update, and indeed,
+There is still some ambiguity here about when to apply this update to the local
-[npm.im/scuttlebutt] leaves this specification to the client.
+state, and indeed, [npm.im/scuttlebutt][] leaves this specification to the
+client.
+At current, the update is always applied, so long as `version` is
+greater than the current version for the key.

 ## Methods ##